Interim accident insurance

 By taking out interim accident insurance, you extend your compulsory non-occupational accident insurance:

 If you take out interim accident insurance with your previous insurer before your one-month additional coverage period expires, you can extend your insurance cover for non-occupational accidents by up to six months.
-This results in no changes to your benefits according to the Federal Law on Accident Insurance including medical care, daily benefits, disability pension and survivor’s pension.
+Insurance benefits are provided in accordance with the provisions of the AIA.
+For accidents occurring after retirement (withdrawal from the labour market), there is no entitlement to daily benefits.

 If you are covered against non-occupational accidents, you are also insured with Suva during your holidays outside Switzerland.